To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 Paddle

-Paddle advertises a flat-rate fee for their core product which includes most of the features you will need — payments processing, checkout, subscriptions, global tax and compliance, fraud protection and reporting, and more — but it doesn’t include everything.
+Paddle advertises a flat-rate fee of 5% + 50¢ per transaction for their core product, which includes most of the features you’ll need — payments processing, checkout, subscriptions, global tax and compliance, fraud protection, reporting, and more — but it doesn’t include everything.

-To learn more about Paddle, visit their website.
+To learn more about Paddle pricing, visit their website.

 Customer Reviews